 A 2012 report released by HRPA and Payscale, The Value of a CHRP, indicates that CHRPs enjoy several advantages when it comes to career progression and compensation.

-There are currently more than 25,000 CHRP holders across Canada, with close to 3,000 from British Columbia.
-CHRPs and CHRP Candidates make up almost 60% of BC HRMA’s total membership are on the CHRP path.
+There are currently more than 25,000 CHRP holders across Canada, with close to 3000 from British Columbia.
+Almost 60% of HRMA’s total membership are on the CHRP path.

-BC HRMA is the sole certifying body for the CHRP designation in the province of BC.
+HRMA is the sole certifying body for the CHRP designation in British Columbia and the Yukon.
 As such, the association is responsible for upholding the professional standards, managing the assessment process, and maintaining the CHRP registry and recertification process.
-BC HRMA also puts energy into communicating the benefits organizations receive by employing HR practitioners with the necessary level of expertise.
+HRMA also puts energy into communicating the benefits organizations receive by employing HR practitioners with the necessary level of expertise.